 It is really important to make note of the local wind and weather patterns before you play.
 Use a Smartphone weather application or keep up with the latest weather conditions on Weather.com.
 Prevailing winds often change during the day as the temperature changes.
 Find out the local patterns and forecast before you hit the driving range.
 Verify the direction on the range and throughout the day by comparing the apparent wind with the compass directions in your yardage book.

 Gather the course/event information.
-Caddy master’s phone or contact info, pro shop phone, location on the map, etc. Walk-throughs go hand in hand with professional yardage books.
-If there is a pro book available for the course then buy it.
-Reading professional yardages books takes some getting use to but are a must for tour caddies.
+Caddy master’s phone or contact info, pro-shop phone, location on the map, etc. Walk-throughs go hand in hand with professional yardage books.
+If there’s a professional book available for the course then buy it.
+Reading yardages books takes some getting use to but are a must for tour caddies.
+It’s also a good idea to purchase and save yardage books for all events you travel to.
+Don’t wait until you have a player to buy a book.
+Add walk-through notes and save the book for future reference even if you don’t work the event.
+If you can, scan a copy of the book (including your notes and greens maps) to a .pdf file and upload it to your cloud storage.
+Should you lose your original, you will always have the digital copy as backup.

 LPGA White line yardage: Just before each event the officials will spray paint a white line on one of the tee boxes.
 This line is the furthest back the players will tee up during an LPGA tournament.